Watson-Brown Foundation, Inc. Junior Board of Trustees, Milledgeville Chapter

-The Old Governor's Mansion is a part of Extended University at Georgia College & State University, a unit of the university's Academic Affairs Division.
+The Old Governor's Mansion is a part of Extended University at Georgia College, a unit of the university's Academic Affairs Division.

-For more information about this program or how to nominate a student, contact Matt Davis, curator and coordinator of the Junior Board project at 478-445-4545.
+For more information about this program or how to nominate a student, contact Matt Davis, director and coordinator of the Junior Board project at 478-445-4545.